Drivers fined $1,600 each for their roles in death of 14-year-old Brazilian exchange student

-In delivering his verdict Thursday, Judge David St. Pierre said the case was a "tragedy" for all involved.
+In delivering his verdict, Judge David St. Pierre said the case was a "tragedy" for all involved.

-Both the Crown and defence agree the men should be fined, but the defence will argue against a driving prohibition at a later sentencing hearing.
+Both the Crown and defence agreed the men should be fined, but the defence argued against a driving prohibition at a later sentencing hearing.